jmmastey/level_up_exercises/cyoa/README.md

 * If you're new in town, think about building the [Local Events Aggregator](../happenings/).
 * If you like a challenge, advance to the [Congressional Good Deeds Feed](../opposite_of_progress/).
 * If none of these things apply to you, but you have experienced weather events in the past, turn to page 46 and take a big whiff of the [Forecast Reminder](../event_system/).
-* If you're probably going to code until you go to bed tonight, where you'll dream about coding some more, let's just be honest with ourselves and go to the [Git Work Calendar](../erdone/).
 * Alternatively, if none of these strike your fancy, find an API to consume, transform and republish and work with me to make sure it fits the bill.
 As a few ideas:
   * https://api.23andme.com/docs/reference/
   * http://build.kiva.org/api